 Montgomery County PRC is a coeducational, residential, community-based correctional facility serving sentenced offenders within six months of their release or parole hearing, pretrial detainees, and selected probationers and parolees.
-The program involves extensive supervision, counseling services, social awareness instruction, and work or education release from the Center.
+The program involves extensive supervision, counseling services, life skills training, and work or education release from the center.

 With the assistance of a Work Release Coordinator, all PRC residents obtain jobs shortly after their arrival (unless they intend to enroll in a full-time academic or vocational training program).
-All employed residents - full-time or part-time - pay up to \$200 a month for their room and board.
+All employed residents pay 20 percent of their gross incomes (up to \$300 a month) for their room and board.
 Many residents also pay fines, restitution, legal fees, and family support.

-Each resident's activities at the Center are prescribed by a contractual agreement developed prior to his or her arrival at PRC.
-A tri-phased furlough/release plan allows increasing privileges as the resident demonstrates responsible behavior through adherence to his contract and PRC rules.
+Each resident's activities at the Center are prescribed by a contractual agreement setting forth individual goals for his or her term at PRC.
+A tri-phased furlough/release system allows increasing privileges as the resident demonstrates responsible behavior by accomplishing those goals and adhering to his contract and PRC rules.